Sign In Register

 Healthcare Facilities10

-McCracken has an average annual temperature of 54°F (12°C).
+McCracken experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 30°F in January while summers reach 79°F in July.
-The area enjoys 297 sunny days per year.
+The area gets 297 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 2,138 feet.

 Temperature